r-link/drosera/README.md

 It is published under a [Creative Commons Zero license](https://github.com/r-link/drosera/blob/master/LICENSE), so it is free to use in any kind of commercial or non-commercial setting.
-It would be kind if you add a link to this Github page in case you decide to use it, but I won’t be mad if you don’t.
+However, it would be kind if you add a link to the package’s [Github page](https://github.com/r-link/drosera) in case you decide to use it (and maybe drop me a line so I can link your project in the repository), but I won’t be mad if you don’t.